emissary-ingress/emissary/docs/reference/filter-reference.md

    `https://` IDP.
 This is discouraged in favor of either using plain `http://` or [installing a self-signed certificate](#installing-self-signed-certificates).
- - `renegotiateTLS` allows a remote server to request TLS renegotiation once per connection.
+ - `renegotiateTLS` allows a remote server to request TLS renegotiation.
+Accepted values are "never", "onceAsClient", and "freelyAsClient".
  - audience: The OIDC audience.
  - clientID: The client ID you get from your IDP.
  - secret: The client secret you get from your IDP.